Oftatkofta/cellocity/docs/introduction.rst

    :math:`{\psi}` = 1 corresponds to a perfectly uniform velocity field, where all the cells move in the same direction and with the same speed, while :math:`{\psi}` = 0 is expected for a randomly oriented velocity field.
 See :cite:`Malinverno2017` for details.

 Alignment Index
+  The Alignment Index describes how well each vector in a vector field aligns with the average velocity vector.
+  See :cite:`Malinverno2017` for further details.